Jugger23/xlsxDecoder/README.md

 ## xlsxDataParser.py

-Three classes to read a Excel file (xls, xlsm, xlsx) in a pandas dataframe considering only cell contents with valid format.
+Three classes to read an Excel file (xls, xlsm, xlsx) in a pandas dataframe considering only cell contents with valid format.
 For that, the .XML of the Excel file is read and evaluated.

 Focus: Read all data of a structured data set to receive all metadata information.
 The dataset consists of a header distinguidhing between different tests (column- or row-wise) and the metadata information (row- or column-wise) belonging to it.